-- 2.2 Fieldwork and Off-Campus Activities.
+2.2 Fieldwork and Off-Campus Activities.
 Safety of all students is a primary concern at Capital City.
-For fieldwork, travel for after school sports, and local trips to the library and the park, students must be able to behave safely and follow teachers' instructions.
-Students must demonstrate a consistent ability to follow adult directions before they can participate in outdoor activities.
+For fieldwork, travel for after school sports, and local trips in the neighborhood, students must be able to behave safely and follow teachers' instructions.
+Students must demonstrate a consistent ability to follow adult directions before they can participate in activities outside of the school building.
 If there is unsafe behavior in or outside of school, a teacher may require the student to have a parent chaperone or ask that the student not participate in the activity.
 Students with disabilities will be provided with any necessary services and supports so that they have an equal opportunity to participate in all Capital City programs and activities.

-At Capital City, the logical consequence for not behaving safely at recess is to miss recess for a specified number of days and to practice safe behavior. - 2.3 Home-School Collaboration.
-When students repeatedly break the rules and logical consequences appear not to be working, the classroom teacher or student advisor will contact the parent to collaborate on a solution.
-Together with the parent, the teacher and/or teaching team will plan accommodations and implement strategies designed to support the student's success in following the rules.
+2.3 Home-School Collaboration.
+When students repeatedly break the rules and the positive discipline tactics discussed above appear not to be working, the classroom teacher or student advisor will contact the caregiver to collaborate on a solution.
+Together with the caregiver, the teacher and/or teaching team will plan accommodations and implement strategies designed to support the student's success in following the rules.
 Parents will be asked to support the school's effort at home, and may be asked to try specific strategies to consistently support in-school efforts.
 Since frequent communication with the parent at this stage is expected and required, the teacher/advisor and parent will develop a plan for effective communication.
-It is critically important that a parent be accessible and easily reached to help support the success of any intervention.
-The plan agreed upon by parents and teachers should be applied for at least two weeks before any judgment on the effectiveness of the interventions is made.
-Classroom teachers/advisors are responsible for documenting contact and collaboration (or attempts to collaborate) with parents and the effect of these early interventions, and submitting these contact notes to the Principal or Director of Student Services upon request.
+It is critically important that a parent be accessible and easily reached to help support the success of any intervention (caregivers must notify the school of any contact information changes, including phone numbers and email addresses).
+Before any decision by the Chief Inclusion Officer is made about the effectiveness of the interventions, the agreed upon plan by caregivers and teachers should be in place for at least two weeks."Classroom teachers/advisors are responsible for documenting contact and collaboration (or attempts to collaborate) with parents and the effect of these early interventions, and submitting these contact notes to the Principal or Director of Student Services upon request.

-If repeated student misbehavior (less serious infractions) is not improved through the consistent and documented application of interventions developed through parent-teacher collaboration, parents or teachers may refer the student to Child Study.
-(In the case of students with IEPs, a Multidisciplinary Team (MDT) meeting, rather than a Child Study meeting, will be called, as explained in the Procedural Safeguards).
+If repeated student misbehavior (less serious infractions) is not improved through the consistent and documented application of interventions developed through parent-teacher collaboration, parents or teachers may refer to the Multi-Tiered System of Support (MTSS) (In the case of students with IEPs, a Multidisciplinary Team (MDT) meeting, rather than a Child Study meeting, will be called, as explained in the Procedural Safeguards.)
 At the Child Study meeting, a set of interventions will be selected, and parties will be assigned to implement that intervention.